-The Eight Amendment to the U.S. Constitution, made applicable to the states through the Fourteenth Amendment, prohibits excessive bail, as well as cruel and unusual punishment.
+The Eighth Amendment to the U.S. Constitution, made applicable to the states through the Fourteenth Amendment, prohibits excessive bail, as well as cruel and unusual punishment.

 In the last three years, the U.S. Supreme Court has ruled on several cases that have considered lengthy sentences imposed on juveniles and whether they violate the Eighth Amendment.